 Palau has one of the Pacific Islands' higher standards of living.
 It has a well-established high-end tourism sector with good potential for expansion, although care is needed to maintain environmental standards.
 Palau has a strong services industry and an active private sector.
 Fisheries and small-scale agriculture are also important for local employment.
 Palau faces many development challenges including a small population and the high cost of service delivery due to the levels and cost of imported goods and expertise.
 The service sector dominates the Palauan economy, contributing more than 50 per cent of GDP and employing more than half of the work force.
 The government alone employs nearly 31 per cent of workers and accounts for 20 per cent of GDP.

 Trade and investment

-Australia’s merchandise exports to Palau in 2015 totalled $3 million (principally aircraft and parts, and prepared or preserved meat; prefabricated buildings; and manufactured tobacco).
+Australia’s merchandise exports to Palau in 2016 totalled $2 million (principally prepared or preserved meat; prefabricated buildings; and manufactured tobacco).